 A new multi-sensory unit is also set to be opened at the day centre this May which will feature a bubble wall, fibre-optic carpet, LED projector and soothing sounds to help distract and de-escalate service users during overwhelming periods.

 Over at Dean Street, carers can call into one of their drop-in cafes or join the carer support group which takes place on Tuesdays and Thursdays.
 Here they can come to a comfortable and confidential setting, without fear of being judged, to talk to carer support workers about any issues they may be facing.
 At the same time as the carers’ groups, the people they care for can take part in various activities in a safe and welcoming environment.

 Some carers need practical support around issues with mobility, incontinence or work and pensions; others come for regular social contact that may have fallen by the wayside since becoming a carer; and there are those who just want to talk to people going through similar situations to feel like they are not alone.

-The BIADS team organises various social events throughout the year from the monthly Time for Tea afternoon to the two parties in June and December.
-They also arrange two UK holidays in early summer and November for members to enjoy some time together away from Barnsley.
+The BIADS team organises various social events throughout the year as well as two UK holidays in early summer and November for members to enjoy some time together away from Barnsley.

-To find out more about BIADS, how to donate or volunteer, visit their website or call 01226 280 057
+To find out more about BIADS, how to donate or volunteer, visit their website: www.biads.org.uk or call 01226 280 057